HEAL/heal-metadata-schemas/variable-level-metadata-schema/docs/csvtemplate-fields.md

      The url that links out to the published, related concept.
     The listed examples could both be attached to any variable related to, for example, heroin use.

-    > :point_up: if you are looking for mapping field values to common data elements or a set of standards, see `standardsMappings`_

     Examples: